lululuqman/anime-char-search/README.md

 # ⚡ Anime Character Select ⚡

 > A 90s-inspired **retro-futuristic anime character search app** powered by the [Jikan API](https://docs.api.jikan.moe/).
-> Search your favorite anime characters and view their appearances — all wrapped in a nostalgic arcade vibe 🎮✨
+> Search your favorite anime characters and view their appearances 🎮✨

 ---